top of page

 Techniques

-Filipino artisans mastered a variety of techniques, blending traditional methods with influences from neighboring cultures:
+Filipino artisans mastered a variety of techniques, blending traditional methods with influences from neighboring cultures.
+Each piece is carefully designed to reflect both traditional values and the artisan's unique vision:

 • Handcrafting: Many pieces were intricately shaped by hand, showcasing the artisan’s skill and creativity.